June 18, 2010

 After publicising my first solo fine art photography show, Evanescence [pronounciation], all over my online “properties”, I realised I hadn’t blogged about it at all!
 (Though I did microblog it on twitter if that counts).
-The main reason why I didn’t, was because I think no one reads my blog anyway :P since I am more active on twitter, so if you are reading this pliss let me know.
+The main reason why I didn’t, was because I think no one reads my blog anyway 😛 since I am more active on twitter, so if you are reading this pliss let me know.
 Another reason was that I hadn’t officially blogged about the very important, life altering, transition from my IT industry job as a Project Manager to a totally new avatar – A photographer and a Social media consultant (More on that later).
 This is also a feeble attempt to add ‘normal’ content to my blog and not just use it for digital activism.

 So here goes!
 It gives me great pleasure to invite you to my first solo photography show!